‘New York Times’ Reporter Blasts White House’s ‘Staggering’ Lying About Donald Trump’s Health

-New York Times reporter Maggie Haberman blasted the White House for what she called “staggering” lying regarding Donald Trump’s health updates.
+New York Times reporter Maggie Haberman blasted the White House for what she called a “staggering” level of lies regarding Donald Trump’s health updates.

 The administration has come under fire for inconsistent and sometimes contradictory updates about his status since he was hospitalized over the weekend after announcing that he had contracted coronavirus.
 The official statements surrounding his condition and treatment have often raised more questions, and led to allegations that the administration was not being forthright about his real condition.

-Haberman was among those pushing back, saying that there has been dishonesty from the president’s team and U.S. Navy Commander Dr. Sean Conley, who serves as his physician.
+Haberman was among those pushing back, saying that there has been dishonesty from the president’s team and Dr. Sean Conley, who serves as his physician.

 “The lying from the White House on Friday and from Conley yesterday about the president’s condition is staggering,” she tweeted.